yzixuan/yzixuan.github.io/_posts/2016-08-12-quickdesk.markdown

 categories: posts
 ---

+![alt text]({{ "/img/quickdesk/web-app.png" | prepend: site.baseurl }})

 QuickDesk is a CRM application optimized for sales professionals and teams to manage their leads and close prospects easier than ever.

-&nbsp;

-![alt text]({{ "/img/quickdesk/web-app.png" | prepend: site.baseurl }})

-&nbsp;

 During my brief stint at PearComms, I helped create the user experience design of the web app.
 I produced the major deliverables and worked with my client between February 2015 and April 2015.
 I worked alongside the co-founders, marketing lead and 2 developers.